-In 2000, Dr. Alan Lewis became the 10th President of NECO.
+In 2000, Dr. Alan Lewis became the 10th President of New England College of Optometry.
 During Dr. Lewis’s presidency, NEEI was restructured as a sole member corporation to focus on its patient care mission while continuing to serve as the primary affiliate for the College’s clinical teaching.
 During this time period, the College’s nationwide network of affiliated clinical sites grew to include over 50 clinics, hospitals, and specialized care facilities, including three sites in other countries.
 With David Heath now the Vice President/Dean of Academic Affairs, the College created and implemented a redesigned curriculum.
 The new curriculum featured a remodeled fourth year rotation, split between a community health center, a VA hospital-based clinic, a special populations and contact lens experience, and a special emphasis elective clinical experience.

 Following Dr. Lewis’s tenure as President, Elizabeth Chen became President of the College in 2006.
 Ms. Chen holds the distinction of being the first female to be named the president of a school of optometry.
 Shortly thereafter, in 2009, long-time faculty member and NECO department chair, Clifford Scott, was named dean and then President.
 During this time period, the College’s clinic moved from its longtime Boylston Street location to Commonwealth Avenue.
 New England Eye Commonwealth served and continues to serve the nearby Boston University student population and the diverse Allston-Brighton-Brookline area.